Xela3026/workflows-docs/docs/event-subscriptions.md

 <div className="dubheader"><BrandName type="name"/> subscriptions</div>

 Your Workflows workspace will come with some default event subscriptions.
-The only default subscription currently in place is the `workflows.yabbr.io` subscription.
+The only default subscription currently in place is the "workflows.<BrandName type="lowerName"/>.io" subscription.
 It will catch any events with the prefix `workflow.log.` and POST it to the <BrandName type="name"/> logs API endpoint.

 <br/>

 ## Management

-After creating a subscription or navigating to the event subscriptions page using the sidebar, you will be met with the event subscriptions homepage (redacted ID):
+After creating a subscription or navigating to the event subscriptions page using the sidebar, you will be met with the event subscriptions homepage:

 <CustomisableImage src="/img/subs-homepage.png" alt="Event Subscriptions Homepage" width="700"/>